Two Sisters (1929 film)

-Two Sisters is a 1929 American drama film directed by Scott Pembroke and featuring Boris Karloff.
+Two Sisters is a 1929 American sound drama film directed by Scott Pembroke and featuring Boris Karloff.
 The film is one of the last produced in the sound-on-film process Phonofilm.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film is now considered to be lost.